EnFlexIT/web.template/README.md

 ## <a id="About">About</a>

-This repository is the result of a two year effort.
 Its codebase acts as a template for succeeding EnFlex.IT applications and already implements features such as:
 - Theming
 - Authentication with an Agent.Workbench via jwt and openidconnect